marionbarker/loopdocs/docs/troubleshooting/yellow-red-loop.md

     * Turn off Bluetooth on your phone and then turn it right back on again.
     * Close your Loop app (upswiping it in the iPhone's app selector) and reopen it.
     * Turn your RileyLink off/on at its physical power switch located on the side of the RileyLink.
-        * If you have a different radio-link, make sure you know how to power-cycle the device.
+        * If you have a different device, make sure you know how to power-cycle the device.
         * For RileyLink (without wireless charging) use a small pointy object to carefully move the slider away from the charging port and then back up towards the charging port.
 A paperclip on the keyring can provide the help you need to reach the switch in the recessed case, and double as a [screaming pod silencer tool](../faqs/omnipod-faqs.md#what-do-you-do-to-stop-a-screaming-pod).